cocolinx/Csom_examples/_tcp/README.md

 You receive the exact same string you sent back.

-Use a separate thread for receiving data in actual usage.

 -----
 ### Setup
 For the most up to date instructions, please see: